Avy-Dawgs/.github/profile/README.md

 ### Physical Description
 The system is divided into two main subsystems: the drone, and the base station.
-The base station consists of a laptop or tablet running ground control software and a telemetry radio to communicate with the drone.
+The base station subsystem consists of a laptop or tablet running ground control software and a telemetry radio to communicate with the drone.
-The drone consists of the drone itself, a companion computer, (Raspberry Pi Zero 2 W) and our custom receiver.
+The drone subsystem consists of the drone itself, a companion computer, (Raspberry Pi Zero 2 W) and our custom receiver.

 #### Physical Diagram